 - How can operational department heads evaluate potential problem areas when KPIs are cluttered and not focused on what really matters to them?

 - How can a safety manager continue to keep their job when they don't understand KPIs?

 Methods to Keep KPIs from Making You Look Bad

 Some common strategies to control your KPIs include:

 1. Limit Number of KPIs per Department

-Each department should limit their KPIs from four to six.
-When employees are expected to meet too many goals, they will become weary and the most important KPIs will lose import.
+Each department should limit its KPIs from four to six.
+When employees are expected to meet too many goals, they will become weary and the most important KPIs will lose importance.

 We've seen safety managers set the KPIs without including upper management.
 Safety managers won't get buy-in from upper management if they deny their participation in selecting KPIs.